OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Ideally the user's context is compared to previously recorded data to identify anomalies that might indicate account abuse or potential fraud.
 This is all happening transparent for the user, but can become a powerful control in order to stop attackers.

 An additional control to ensure that an authorized user is using the app on an authorized device is to verify if device binding controls are in place.
 Please check also "Testing Device Binding" for iOS and Android.

+#### Static Analysis

+When server-side source code is available, first identify how a second factor or step-up authentication is used and enforced.
+Afterwards locate all endpoints with sensitive and privileged information and functions: they are the ones that need to be protected.
+Prior to accessing any item, the application must make sure the user has already passed 2FA or the step-up authentication and that he is allowed to access the endpoint.

+- Verify that the second or multiple factors is strictly enforced on server-side for all critical operations.
+- If any secret data (e.g. OTP seed) is used as part of the authentication process, verify that the secret is stored in secure device storage.

+#### Dynamic Analysis

+First, all privileged endpoints a user can only access with step-up authentication or 2FA within an app should be explored.
+For all of these requests sent to an endpoint, an interception proxy can be used to capture network traffic.
+Then, try to replay requests with a token or session information that hasn't been elevated yet via 2FA or step-up authentication.
+If the endpoint is still sending back the requested data, that should only be available after 2FA or step-up authentication, authentication checks are not implemented properly on the endpoint.

+The recorded requests should also be replayed without providing any authentication information, in order to check for a complete bypass of authentication mechanisms.

+Another attack is related to the case "Testing Excessive Login Attempts" - given that many OTPs are just numeric values, if the accounts are not locked after N unsuccessful attempts on this stage, an attacker can bypass second factor by simply brute-forcing the values within the range at the lifespan of the OTP.
+For 6-digit values and 30-second time step there's more than 90% probability to find a match within 72 hours.

+##### Performing a Dictionary Attack with BURP

+[-- TODO --]

 #### References